QuCoNot/QuCoNot/docs/source/index.rst

    This project is under active development.

-It creates MCT circuits depending on user needs.
+It creates MCT circuits depending on user resource restrictions.

 .. toctree::
    :maxdepth: 1